mattmartin14/dream_machine/de_training/module_1_basics/duckdb_basics.md

 This gives you a clean SQL-first orchestration style while still allowing operational steps around the SQL.

+### Why switch to Python for some S3 workflows
+Python is a strong pivot when you want to keep everything in one flow without local temp files.

+- You can build dynamic S3 paths with variable substitution
+- You can push and read back in a single script run
+- You avoid local staging files for simple round trips
+- CLI variable substitution is more limited, so dynamic path logic is often cleaner in Python

 ### Option B: boto3 upload/download + DuckDB query

 ```python